-Project WET (Water Education for Teachers) is dedicated to reaching children, parents, teachers and community members with water education.
+Project WET (Water Education Today) is dedicated to reaching children, parents, teachers and community members with water education.
 Since its creation in 1984, Project WET has achieved its worldwide mission of water education by:

 Workshop Proposal Form

 Use the above form to propose a 6 hour educator workshop in your local area.
 This form is intended for use by trained facilitators.
 Submit this form 4-6 weeks before your workshop to make sure your curriculum guides arrive in time for your workshop.

 Participant Feedback Form

 Use this form to hand-out at your local workshop for participants to give you and the state coordinator feedback.

 This form should also be used for Healthy Water, Healthy People and Getting Little Feet Wet Workshops.

 Use this form to provide completed workshop details to the state coordinator.
 This form should be completed and submitted 1 to 2 weeks after your local workshop.

 Healthy Water, Healthy People

 Healthy Water, Healthy People (HWHP) is the secondary curriculum to Project WET.
 HWHP is intended for middle and high school type audiences, but can be adapted for other audiences and grade levels.